-In 2007, there were some 200.000 persons living in Germany without health insurance coverage.
-With the health insurance reform of 2007, the German government has now implemented a new insurance law which makes insurance mandatory for everybody living in Germany.
+In 2007, there were some 200 000 persons living in Germany without health insurance coverage.
+With the health insurance reform of 2007, the German government implemented an insurance law which makes insurance mandatory for everybody living in Germany.
 When living in Germany, this law will also apply to you.

 There is an EU agreement which guarantees free medical treatment for EU citizens in Germany.
-Since the 1st June 2004, European citizens who are travelling within the European Economic Area are given a European Health Insurance Card, which simplifies the procedure when receiving medical assistance during their stay in a Member State.
-The European Health Insurance Card replaces forms E111 and E111B, E110, E128 and E119.
-However, if you wish to take up long-term residence in Germany you must exchange the card for a local health insurance scheme.
+Since the 1st June 2004, European citizens who are traveling within the European Economic Area (EEA) are given a European Health Insurance Card (EHIC) which simplifies the procedure when receiving medical assistance during their stay in a Member State.
+The European Health Insurance Card replaces forms E111 and E111B, E110, E128, and E119.
+However, if you wish to take up long-term residence in Germany, you must exchange the card for a local health insurance scheme.

-Health insurance contributions are split 50-50 between employers and employees, independent on whether you opt for a statutory or private insurance scheme.
+Health insurance contributions are split 50-50 between employers and employees, regardless of whether you opt for a statutory or private insurance scheme.
 Students are offered special student insurance schemes with favourable rates.
 Note that health insurance in Germany is part of the social security system.